interacsean/react-location-directory/README.md

 This project is a tech demo for a location based directory.
 I hope to develop it into a usable boilerplate that can be easily set up.

-_It was built quickly and there are many improvements yet to be made (see Todo list)_
+_This project is a work in progress_

 ### Please Note:
-* Search results drawn from DataSourceDummy are random variations on the selected location.
-* Occasionally (_by design!_) DataSourceDummy will mimick there being no search results in the selected location.
+* Search results are randomly generated (from DataSourceDummy) and will change each time, ocassionally returning no results to mimick there being no relevant results in the search vicinity.
 * The links from the nav menu do not have active pages and will 404.

 ## Techonolgies + Methodologies used: